xtenzQ/til/jvm/jvm.md

 # JVM
+When we talk about JVM, it could be:

-**is an abstract computer**.
+- an abstract specification;
+- a concrete implemetation;
+- a runtime instance;

-- its flexibile specification defines certain features every JVM must have:
-  - should be able to execute Java bytecodes;
+JVM specification is flexible and defines certain features every JVM must have such as ability to execute Java bytecodes;
 - can have different implementations:
   - completely in software;
   - to varying degrees in hardware.